Teststrecke

 Teststrecke, meaning Test Track in German, is a portable steel roller coaster owned by the German showman partnership Meyer & Rosenzweig.
-It was imported from Dorney Park & Wildwater Kingdom in 2008 and generally tours in Germany, with occasional visits to the Netherlands.
-It was designed by renowned ride engineer Anton Schwarzkopf.
-The ride was previously named Laser and Colossus.
+It was imported from Dorney Park & Wildwater Kingdom in 2008 and mostly tours in Germany, with occasional visits to the Netherlands.

+Designed by renowned ride engineer Anton Schwarzkopf, the ride was previously named Laser and Colossus.

+Characteristics

-The trains on Teststrecke are themed to resemble racing cars and are, just like the trains on the Boomerang coaster at the Wiener Prater, designed by SAT Consulting.
+The trains on Teststrecke are themed to resemble racing cars and were designed by SAT Consulting.
 Each train has a single lap bar to secure riders in their seats.
-It can operate all three at peak times, but it runs with one when there are no queues.
-The coaster is portable in that it is not attached to the ground, but is anchored by pools of water.
+It can operate three trains at peak times, but runs with one when there are short queues.
+The coaster is portable in that it is not attached to the ground.

-During normal operations at Dorney Park, there was no bag storage on the ride platform, so guests had to take everything with them.
-Guests were also not allowed to choose their own seats, as ride operators often assigned seats.